-EALC offers both a Master's Program and a PhD Program.
+EALC offers both a Master's program and a PhD Program.
 You may apply directly to either program.
-It is not necessary to apply for the Master's Program before going on to the PhD.
+It is not necessary to apply for the Master's program before going on to the PhD.
 Students in the PhD program are encouraged to apply for the MA as soon as they are eligible.

 There are no minimum requirements to apply.
-It is expected, however, that the applicant will have at least majored as an undergraduate in the field for which they are applying and so would have had a minimum of six semesters of their primary East Asian language as well as some literature, history or religion courses.
+It is expected, however, that the applicant will have at least majored as an undergraduate in the field for which they are applying and so would have had a minimum of six semesters of their primary East Asian language as well as some literature, history, or religion courses.
 Some background in a second East Asian language is preferred.

 The fee to apply to the Graduate School of Arts & Sciences is $90.00, payable by major credit card.
 Application deadlines are noted below.
 A complete application consists of:

-- Three (3) Letter of Recommendation.
+- Three (3) Letters of Recommendation.
 Unfortunately, letters submitted through Interfolio cannot be uploaded into the application at this time.
 If you wish to use Interfolio for your recommendation letters, Interfolio MUST email the letters to firstname.lastname@example.org.

 - Copies of all college-level transcripts.
 Unofficial transcripts are acceptable for the purposes of your application.
 If you are admitted, however, two copies of your official transcripts must be sent before you can matriculate.